friendly/genridge/README.md

-It is sometimes easier to interpret the plot when coefficients are plotted against the equivalent degrees of freedom, where $\lambda = 0$ corresponds to 6 degrees of freedom in the parameter space.
+It is sometimes easier to interpret the plot when coefficients are plotted against the equivalent degrees of freedom, where $\lambda = 0$ corresponds to 6 degrees of freedom in the parameter space of six predictors.

 ``` r
 traceplot(lridge, X="df")